How important are predicted grades?by Caroline Hardaker

 It’s important not to be disheartened if your predicted grades are lower than you’d hoped.
 Instead, be proactive.
 Talk to your teachers about how you might improve your final grades and consider slightly alternative courses – you might be surprised by your degree options.

 It’s also worth investigating supported entry routes to university.
-If you’re eligible to join our PARTNERS Programme you’ll not only be supported to develop the skills you need to be a successful student, you could also receive a lower conditional offer – up to three grades lower than a typical offer – to study with us.
-Find out more here.
+If you’re eligible to join our PARTNERS programme you’ll not only be supported to develop the skills you need to be a successful student, but you could also receive a lower conditional offer – up to three grades lower than a typical offer – to study with us.